Chemical Exposure Testing Lab Houston TX —

 Battery Manufacturing & Recycling

-Lead-acid battery manufacturing and recycling generates H₂SO₄ mist from battery filling, forming, and charging operations — NIOSH 7908 mist monitoring.
-Combined with lead air monitoring (NIOSH 7303) for full chemical exposure testing compliance reporting in a single project order.
+Lead-acid battery manufacturing and recycling generates H₂SO₄ mist from battery filling, forming, and charging operations — NIOSH 7908 acid mist testing.
+Combined with lead air monitoring (NIOSH 7303) for full solvents, acids & alkali testing compliance reporting in a single project order.

 IH Consultants & EH&S Programs

-Multi-site chemical exposure testing programs across manufacturing, chemical, and process industries.
+Multi-site solvents testing, acids testing, and alkali testing programs across manufacturing, chemical, and process industries.
 AGT Labs supplies method-specific sampling media kits, provides prompt AIHA LAP accredited results with OSHA PEL/ACGIH TLV tri-comparison, and flags OSHA/ACGIH limit disparities in every report.
+Chemical manufacturing and processing plants that handle reactive inorganic compounds may also need inorganic chemical and reactive gas monitoring for gases like hydrogen sulfide, chlorine, and ammonia.

 What is the difference between testing for solvents versus acid gases?

-What is the OSHA PEL for sulfuric acid mist?
+What is the OSHA PEL for sulfuric acid mist testing?

 What is the OSHA PEL for ammonia and why is the ACGIH TLV different?